Natural Disasters and Severe Weather

 Do these things if you have to enter any confined space:

-- Make sure the building is safe from collapse
+- Make sure the space is safe from collapse

 - Make sure utilities (electricity, gas, and water) are shut off